 For many years, patients with epilepsy suffered from memory loss and poor concentration following repeated episodes, problems that weren’t quite understood.
 Research from Vanderbilt University Medical Center may change that.
 A study they conducted last spring suggested that continuous seizures may actually reduce brainstem connectivity — the source of these symptoms.
 Because seizures typically occur in the temporal lobe or throughout the cortex, researchers often overlooked the brainstem.

-Dario Englot, M.D., Ph.D., the study’s lead author, observed that patients with epilepsy often lose consciousness during seizures and set his focus on the brainstem, which is responsible for wakefulness.
-His paper, published online May 30 in the journal Neurology, is the first investigation into the impact of epilepsy on what is known as the ascending reticular activating system (ARAS), the neural network that regulates consciousness, located within the brainstem.
+Dr. Dario Englot, M.D., Ph.D., the study’s lead author, observed that patients with epilepsy often lose consciousness during seizures and set his focus on the brainstem, which is responsible for wakefulness.
+His paper, published in the journal Neurology, is the first investigation into the impact of epilepsy on what is known as the ascending reticular activating system (ARAS), the neural network that regulates consciousness, located within the brainstem.
 Scans from fMRI demonstrated that when the ARAS was disrupted, the system suffered decreases in its circuitry.

 “Seizures do not start in areas deep below the surface of the brain called subcortical nuclei,” said Englot.
 “So these areas are not often studied in epilepsy.
 But we think that problems develop in some deep subcortical circuits that may contribute to some of the unexplained global brain problems in temporal lobe epilepsy, including progressive neurocognitive problems and problems with arousal that can’t be explained by problems in the temporal lobe.”

 Memory lapses and attention deficits are not associated with temporal lobe activity, however.
 Englot’s work on the brainstem further confirms what many in neuroscience have long suspected — that seizures can impact many more regions of the brain than previously thought.